icshwi/e3/README.md

 $ bash e3.bash req
 $ bash e3.bash -ctpiao mod
 ```
-Note that the -4 option is not necessary, but **-o** option is, because 7 has 4 already in base.
+Note that the -4 option is not necessary, but **-o** option is, because EPICS 7 has the "EPICS 4" modules (pvAccess, etc) already in base.

-Please look at [README_developing.md](./README_developing.md) in more detail.
+Please look at [README_developing.md](./README_developing.md) for more details.

 ----